jonlinca/ACLandR/README.md

 testRowOne
 ```

 It should return 16.259, which is the predicted number of wins for this record.

-You have created the prediction mechanism and the call, which ACL will tap directly into when calling R.
+You have now created the prediction mechanism and the call, which ACL will tap directly into when calling R.

 ### Step 5: Within ACL Analytics, create the formula that calls the R script

 Almost there!
-Since the R script has been created, all we need to do within ACL is pass the correct values to R. Each column that we specify in ACL will become a valuex that gets passed to R.
+Since the R script has been created, all we need to do within ACL is pass the correct values to R. Each column that we specify in ACL will become a value*x* that gets passed to R.

 ```
 OPEN A00_TestingDataset